 Waiting is never a particularly pleasant experience, and that’s especially true when you’re varying degrees of hungry, humid, and hungover.
 Fortunately, that’s not an issue at Thai Diner.
-This all-day spot in Nolita is only operating a takeout window, and since you need to place your order ahead of time through their website, it’ll be waiting for you when you arrive.
-Pick up a breakfast sandwich with Thai herbal sausage served in a roti, or disco fries topped with massaman curry, and sit at one of their seat-yourself tables on the sidewalk any day after 11am.
+They have a bunch of seats where you can order a breakfast sandwich with Thai herbal sausage served in a roti, or disco fries topped with massaman curry.

 You won’t find $15 mimosas or Dua Lipa’s next outfit at La Bonbonniere, but you will find some very good bacon, blueberry pancakes, and egg sandwiches.
 If that’s all you really need, then head to this West Village diner any day of the week.